San Blas, Nayarit

 San Blas is both a municipality and municipal seat located on the Pacific coast of Mexico in Nayarit.

+In 2023, the town of San Blas was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 City

 San Blas is a port and popular tourist destination, located about 160 km north of Puerto Vallarta, and 64 km west of the state capital Tepic, and three hours drive from Guadalajara.
 The town has a population of 8,707.

 Municipality

 The municipality had a population of 37,478 in 2005.
 The Islas Marías, the site of the former Islas Marías Federal Prison, are part of the municipality.
 President Andrés Manuel López Obrador announced in 2021 that the former prison would be rehabilitated as the environmental and cultural education center "Muros de Agua-José Revueltas" in honor of the writer who was imprisoned there.